Author: Dr. Athanasios Pallis

 A. Waves of port reform

 The first wave of port reforms took place in the 1990s and early 2000s when a number of developed and developing economies expanded the involvement of private actors in port operations and management.
 The core theme was the devolution of port management and operational responsibility and, to a lesser extent, the transfer of port assets from local public (decentralized) entities to private commercially driven corporate port entities.
 Some of these port entities are today listed on international stock markets.
-Commonly, the public sector retains beyond the ownership of the port a supervisory and monitoring role, disassociated from the provision of services and port operations.
+Commonly, the public sector retains a supervisory and monitoring role, disassociated from the provision of services and port operations, beyond the ownership of the port.
 In some cases, though (like the UK), there is no national agency monitoring ports.
-In the absence of consensus on the most appropriate governance model, implementing the planned reforms proved to be excessively challenging for several governments.
+In the absence of consensus on the most appropriate governance model, implementing the planned reforms proved to be excessively challenging for many governments.

 The second wave of port governance reforms is in progress.
 The restructuring of national port systems continues, as does the quest for identifying the most appropriate allocation of governance structures and management responsibilities, and this for two main reasons.
 First, ports continue to seek suitable models for optimum performance outcomes, how best to lower entry barriers to acquire the benefits of intra-port competition, reform port labor, and best engage local stakeholders in efforts to improve port hinterland access.
 Second, despite the best intentions, the first wave of reforms has not always delivered the expected benefits.
 Even though port governance configurations are rarely in place for long enough to observe clear consequences or outcomes, decision-makers implement adjustments ranging from relatively simple fine-tuning to complete reversal of previous decisions.